AdobeDocs/commerce-admin.en/help/stores-purchase/paypal-express-checkout.md

    - To set the color for your pages, enter the six-character hexadecimal code, without the `#` symbol, for each of the following:

-      - **Header Background Color** - Background color for the checkout page header.
+      - **[!UICONTROL Header Background Color]** - Background color for the checkout page header.
-      - **Header Border Color** - Color for two-pixel border around the header.
+      - **[!UICONTROL Header Border Color]** - Color for two-pixel border around the header.
-      - **Page Background Color** - Background color for the checkout page and around the header and payment form.
+      - **[!UICONTROL Page Background Color]** - Background color for the checkout page and around the header and payment form.

 #### Customize Smart Buttons